ROCm/hipSOLVER/docs/userguide/intro.rst

 ------------------------------

 Sparse matrix routines and direct solvers for sparse matrices are in the very earliest stages of development.
-Due to unsupported backend functionality, there are a number of :ref:`performance implicatios <sparse_performance>` that users will want to be aware of when using these routines.
+Due to unsupported backend functionality, there are a number of intricacies and possible performance implications that users will want to be aware of when using these routines.
+Refer to the :ref:`hipsolverSp compatibility API <library_sparse>` for more details and a full listing of supported functions.

 .. csv-table:: Combined factorization and linear-system solvers
     :header: "Function", "single", "double", "single complex", "double complex"